madelinemmiller18/geonews_femicide/README.md

 1. Downloading the files from source dataset: NewsIndex_f32.7z, CommonCrawlNews.db
 2. Running scripts in repository_data_pull folder of this repository

+Our project used the highest embedding precision available.
+However, reduced embeddings are available for the source data, and can be used (with tradeoffs in precision).

 ## repository structure
 ```
 ├── experiments/                # Jupyter notebooks for data analyses